TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _“If 250 Los Angeles teachers were asked to treat minority students with more respect, then at least 50 teachers would do so.”_

 While not as flawed as the first example, it has fundamental problems that would prevent us from designing a good experiment.
-If we force an experiment, we will most likely have ambiguous data or be unable to interpret it correctly.
+If we force an experiment, we will most likely have ambiguous data or be unable to correctly interpret it.

 In this case, several things are unclear: